spirochete/seeds-company/README.md

 I noticed that many seeds companies and distributors are using antiquated and/or obfuscated applications for managing their collections (e.g. the USDA's <a href="http://www.ars-grin.gov/npgs/aboutgrin.html">GRIN</a>, and Fedco Seeds).
 Still more collections aren't even digitized.
-By creating this, I hope to give seed savers a free, simple way to organize their collections.
+By creating this, I hope to give seed savers a free, simple way to catalogue.

 Getting Started
 ---------------